MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

     $serverName = "aw-server$($uniqueID)"
     ```

-1. Output and store (in a text file or similar) the information you'll need throughout the module by running the following script in the Azure Cloud shell.
+1. Output and store (in a text file or similar) the information you'll need throughout the module by running the following script in the Azure Cloud Shell.
 You'll likely need to press `ENTER` after you paste in the code, as the last line will not be run by default.

     ```powershell
     Write-Host "Please note your unique ID for future exercises in this module:"